-PCI DSS applies to companies who handle payments, regardless of the geographic location you operate in, the payment methods you process, or the number of transactions you handle.
+PCI DSS applies to companies that handle payments, regardless of the geographic location you operate in, the payment methods you process, or the number of transactions you handle.

 Lastly, we wrap up our compliance checklist with data protection laws.
 For SaaS companies, collecting and analyzing customer data is a key growth lever.
-So make sure you’re up to date with the latest regulations before you send out that survey.
+Make sure you’re up to date with the latest regulations before you send out that survey.